tdep-developers/tdep/docs/program/thermal_conductivity.md

 * `--seed`
     default -1
-    Seed for the random number generator of the Monte-Carlo grids.
+    Positive integer to seed the random number generator for the Monte-Carlo grids.

 * `--help`, `-h`
     Print this help message